cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 The representation of a CBOR data item has a specific length, determined by its initial bytes and by the structure of any data items enclosed in the data items.
 If less data is available, this can be treated as a syntax error.
-A decoder may also implement incremental parsing, that is, decode the data item as far as it is available and present the data found so far (such as in an event-based interface), with the option of continuing the decoding once further data is available.
+A decoder may also decode incrementally, that is, decode the data item as far as it is available and present the data found so far (such as in an event-based interface), with the option of continuing the decoding once further data is available.